vita-epfl/CrowdNav/README.md

 # CrowdNav
-This repository contains the codes for our ICRA 2019 paper.
-For more details, please refer to the paper [Crowd-Robot Interaction: Crowd-aware Robot Navigation with Attention-based Deep Reinforcement Learning](https://arxiv.org/abs/1809.08835).
+This repository contains the codes from the ICRA 2019 paper, **Crowd-Robot Interaction: Crowd-aware Robot Navigation with Attention-based Deep Reinforcement Learning**.
+For more details, please refer to the paper
+[Crowd-Robot Interaction: Crowd-aware Robot Navigation with Attention-based Deep Reinforcement Learning](https://arxiv.org/abs/1809.08835).

-Please find our recent follow-up work on [relational graph learning for crowd navigation](https://github.com/ChanganVR/RelationalGraphLearning).
+Please find their recent follow-up work on [relational graph learning for crowd navigation](https://github.com/ChanganVR/RelationalGraphLearning).

+This fork has modified the original code to work with ROS Kinetic (Python 2.7.x) and interface with our hardware system, a ballbot.

 ## Abstract
 Mobility in an effective and socially-compliant manner is an essential yet challenging task for robots operating in crowded spaces.